miklevin/MikeLev.in/_includes/cat_change.md

 <ol>
+<li><a href="/blog/git-rebase-i-root-vs-git-init-anew/">`git rebase -i --root` vs. `git init` anew</a> (Tue May 02, 2023)
+<br/>I attempted to learn how to use the `git rebase` command to clean up my git history and speed up my repository.
+I discovered on big repos with lots of issues, it's easier to just `git init` and do the old swaparoo with a new repo.
+Also explore philosophical questions about existence and the relative importance of things, and relationship to retiring an old git repo and starting anew.</li>
 <li><a href="/blog/let-the-decrufting-begin/">Let The Decrufting Begin!</a> (Wed Dec 14, 2022)
 <br/>Yesterday I made history by de-linking and taking off the main navigation from my website, MikeLev.in.
 I loaded Linux, Python, Vim, and Git markdown pages into Vim buffers, so I could refine the few pages still linked on the main nav.
 Additionally, I used blog categorization to control what went onto the Linux, Python, Vim, and Git pages.
 Check out my blog post to learn more about my journey and the changes I made!</li>
 <li><a href="/blog/chatgpt-helping-me-visualize-the-future-unknown-unknowns/">ChatGPT Helping Me Visualize The Future (Unknown Unknowns)</a> (Sun Dec 11, 2022)